JohnTocher/advent-of-code-2023/README.md

 You certainly don't need to use my template, and there is no guarantee my solution will be the ideal, most efficient, or otherwise "best" solution, but I am trying to make them comprehensible.

-I have provided plain text versions of the puzzle inputs, but it's likely that your input data will be different - I'm not sure if that's the case or not, but please check that you're not using my data if you're getting unexpected results.
-The site may provide different generated input for different users, but I haven't confirmed that.
-I'd be happy for anyone to upload their own input for comparison.

 ## Current status

 Puzzle 02 part 2 complete